SCOPE OF THIS CHAPTER

 Where the placement is with independent foster carers who live outside the local authority area, see also Out of District Placements Procedure.

 N.B.
-In addition to the above approvals, in order to avoid placements that disrupt a child's education, the Nominated Officer must approve any change of placement affecting a child in Key Stage 4 except in an emergency/ where the placement is terminated because of an immediate risk of serious harm to the child or to protect others from serious injury - see Education of Children in Care and Previously Looked After Children Procedure.
+In addition to the above approvals, in order to avoid placements that disrupt a child's education, the Nominated Officer must approve any change of placement affecting a child in Key Stage 4 except in an emergency/ where the placement is terminated because of an immediate risk of serious harm to the child or to protect others from serious injury - see Promoting the Education of Looked After and Previously Looked After Children.

 5. Placement Planning